Wings of Desire

 Drawing – ink and pencil on paper (21 x 29.5 cm).
 Unique work.
 2025.
 Augusta Atla

 A remake of Edvard Munch’s work Kiss, in which I transform the kiss into the myth of ‘Apollo and Daphne’, where the woman transforms into a tree.
 The eroticism and Eros that my works explore are not merely explicit as a subject or theme in certain pieces; rather, they refer, more crucially, to the burning existential longing in which everything—for the painter—is set ablaze.
+The work is made in homage to a male muse of mine.

 Wings of Desire (Om natten)